A Hodge Theoretic generalization of $\mathbb{Q}$-Homology Manifolds I: General Case: Introduction

 In the non-compact setting, such a duality still holds, but it compares singular cohomology with compactly supported cohomology:

 The above applies to smooth complex algebraic varieties of dimension $n$.
 For singular varieties (in this paper, meaning reduced, finite type schemes over $\CC$), the duality need not hold for singular cohomology of the associated analytic space.
 Goresky-MacPherson's theory of intersection cohomology provides a replacement of singular cohomology which still admits a Poincar\'{e} duality isomorphism.
-This theory associates to any purely $d$-dimensional complex variety $Z$ a pair of graded vector spaces ${\rm IH}^*(Z,\QQ)$ and ${\rm IH}^*_{\rm c}(Z,\QQ)$ (which, in the smooth case agree with the singular cohomology and compactly supported cohomology, respectively), such that there are natural isomorphisms
+This theory associates to any purely $d$-dimensional complex variety $Z$ a pair of graded vector spaces ${\rm IH}^*(Z,\QQ)$ and ${\rm IH}^*_{\rm c}(Z,\QQ)$ (which, in the smooth case, agree with the singular cohomology and compactly supported cohomology, respectively), such that there are natural isomorphisms

 As in \cite{BBDG}, these vector spaces can be realized as the hypercohomology of the intersection complex perverse sheaf, which is self-dual as a perverse sheaf.
+The purpose of this article is to introduce an invariant of complex algebraic varieties measuring a partial Poincar\'e duality property.

 One of the many achievements of Saito's theory of mixed Hodge modules \cites{SaitoMHP,SaitoMHM} is that it endows these intersection cohomology spaces with natural mixed Hodge structures.
-The important aspects of this theory will be reviewed in Section \ref{sect-Preliminaries} below.
+We review the aspects of this theory used throughout the paper in Section \ref{sect-Preliminaries}.

-Let $Z$ be a purely $d$-dimensional complex algebraic variety.
-In \S \ref{subsect-PDHS}, we explain the construction of a natural morphism in $D^b({\rm MHM}(Z))$ (due to Saito \cite{SaitoMHM}*{(4.5.12)}):